Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Abstract

 \section{Abstract}

-Parkinson’s disease (PD) is a common neurodegenerative disorder with a poorly understood physiopathology.
-In clinical practice, challenges are encountered in the diagnosis of early stages and in the prediction of the disease progression due to the absence of established biomarkers.
-Several biomarkers obtained using neuroimaging techniques such as functional Magnetic Resonance Imaging (fMRI) have been studied recently.
-However, the reliability and generalizability of neuroimaging-based measurements are susceptible to several different sources of variability, including those introduced by different analysis methods or population sampling.
-In this context, an evaluation of the robustness of such biomarkers is essential.
+Parkinson’s disease (PD) is a common neurodegenerative disorder with a poorly understood physiopathology and no established biomarkers for the diagnosis of early stages and for prediction of disease progression.
+Several neuroimaging biomarkers have been studied recently, but these are susceptible to several sources of variability {related for instance to cohort selection or image analysis}.
+In this context, an evaluation of the robustness of such biomarkers {to variations in the data processing workflow} is essential.
 This study is part of a larger project investigating the replicability of potential neuroimaging biomarkers of PD.
-Here, we attempt to reproduce (same data, same method) and replicate (different data or method) the models described in~\cite{nguyen_predicting_2021} to predict individual's PD current state and progression using demographic, clinical and neuroimaging features (fALFF and ReHo extracted from resting-state fMRI).
-We used the Parkinson’s Progression Markers Initiative dataset (PPMI, \url{ppmi-info.org}), as in~\cite{nguyen_predicting_2021} and tried to reproduce the original cohort, imaging features and machine learning models as closely as possible using the information available in the paper and the code.
-We also investigated methodological variations in cohort selection, feature extraction pipelines and sets of input features.
-Using the reproduction workflow, we managed to obtain better than chance performance for all our models (\(R2>0\)), but this performance remained very different from the ones reported in the original study.
-The challenges encountered while reproducing and replicating the original work are likely explained by the complexity of neuroimaging studies, in particular in clinical settings.
-We provide recommendations to facilitate the reproducibility of such studies in the future, for instance with the use of version control tools, standardization of pipelines and publication of analysis code and derived data.
+Here, we attempt to {fully} reproduce ({reimplementing the experiments with the same methods, including data collection from the same database}) and replicate (different data {and/or} method) the models described in~\cite{nguyen_predicting_2021} to predict individual's PD current state and progression using demographic, clinical and neuroimaging features (fALFF and ReHo extracted from resting-state fMRI).
+We use the Parkinson’s Progression Markers Initiative dataset (PPMI, \url{ppmi-info.org}), as in~\cite{nguyen_predicting_2021} and aim to reproduce the original cohort, imaging features and machine learning models as closely as possible using the information available in the paper and the code.
+We also investigated methodological variations in cohort selection, feature extraction pipelines and sets of input features. {Different criteria were used to evaluate the reproduction attempt and compare the results with the original ones}.
+Notably, we obtained significantly better than chance performance using the analysis pipeline closest to that in the original study \((R2 > 0)\), which is consistent with its findings. {In addition, we performed a partial reproduction using derived data provided by the authors of the original study, and we obtained results that were close to the original ones.} The challenges encountered while attempting to reproduce (fully and partially) and replicating the original work are likely explained by the complexity of neuroimaging studies, in particular in clinical settings.
+We provide recommendations to further facilitate the reproducibility of such studies in the future.